What are some of the most important things you’ll need to know for IVD clinical trials? Continue reading to learn more.

 The process of planning and conducting IVD clinical trials can be daunting and complex.
 If you find yourself struggling or experiencing a lack of progress during the research process, we are here to assist you.
 You can contact us at any stage of development.

 What are the regulatory requirements for conducting an IVD clinical trial?

 In Europe, the regulatory requirements for IVD clinical trials are set out in the EU In Vitro Diagnostic Regulation (IVDR).
-IVD clinical trials must comply with the requirements for clinical performance studies, which are outlined in Annex XIII of the IVDR and some require notification and approval from the competent authority.
+IVDR clinical trials must comply with the requirements for clinical performance studies, which are outlined in Annex XIII of the IVDR and some require notification and approval from the competent authority.

-IVD clinical trials in the US are subject to regulatory requirements from the FDA.
+IVD clinical studies in the US are subject to regulatory requirements from the FDA.
 The regulatory requirements can vary.
 Typically, an Investigational Device Exemption (IDE) is required for investigational IVD devices that are intended to support a significant change to an existing intended use, or for a new intended use that is not yet approved or cleared by the FDA.

 However many IVDs are exempt from IDE regulations if they are non-invasive or if the testing is not used as a diagnostic procedure without confirmation by another established IVD.

 What are the challenges of IVDR clinical trials?

 The main challenges include meeting regulatory requirements, the potential for variability in test results, difficulties in subject recruitment (especially for rare diseases), selecting appropriate study populations and endpoints, and the need to balance cost and time constraints.

 However, these challenges can be addressed through careful study design, appropriate statistical analysis, and robust regulatory oversight.